 The number one priority is always to meet students where they are."

 Erica has a Bachelor of Fine Arts in Musical Theatre from the University of Miami and a Master of Arts in Sociology from Arizona State University.
-She has certifications in Diversity and Inclusion for Organizational Excellence from Stanford’s Executive Education program, Consent for the K-12 Arts Classroom from Intimacy Directors and Coordinators, and Mental Health First Aid and Youth Mental Health First Aid from the National Alliance for Mental Health.
+She has certifications in Diversity and Inclusion for Organizational Excellence from the Executive Education program at the Stanford Graduate School of Business, Consent for the K-12 Arts Classroom from Intimacy Directors and Coordinators, and Mental Health First Aid and Youth Mental Health First Aid from the National Alliance for Mental Health.

 For teaching and coaching inquiries, please contact Erica directly at email@example.com.